Travelling front solutions in a spatially heterogeneous reaction-diffusion system: Delay-differential equation for front position dynamics

-When $f_2=0$, there exist a unique constant speed travelling front.
-In the singular limit the speed is given by $c\approx 0.83$.
-Introducing $f_2$, we expect that outside the support of $f_2$ the dynamics are close to the dynamics of the constant coefficient model, in particular the singular limit of the front velocity will be close $0.83$.
-We simulate the PDE for various values of $0<\varepsilon \ll 1$ (using Matlab's pdepe.m), with an initial condition $(U_0,V_0)$ starting at position $z_0=-2.5$ (outside the support of $f_2$).
+When $f_2=0$, there exists a unique constant-speed travelling front.
+In the singular limit, the speed is given by $c\approx 0.83$.
+Introducing $f_2$, we expect that outside the support of $f_2$ the dynamics are close to the dynamics of the constant-coefficient model; in particular, the singular limit of the front velocity will be close to $0.83$.
+We simulate the PDE for various values of $0<\varepsilon \ll 1$ (using MATLAB's \texttt{pdepe}), with an initial condition $(U_0,V_0)$ starting at position $z_0=-2.5$ (outside the support of $f_2$).
 That is, $z_0=-2.5$ is the starting position, in the sense that $U_0(z_0)=0$.
-The initial condition is constructed by means of beforehand simulating the constant coefficient PDE.
+The initial condition is constructed by first simulating the constant-coefficient PDE.
 The fronts travel to the right with positive speed, and pass through the support of $f_2$.
-The fronts speed remains positive, but is not constant and fluctuates when the front is in the vicinity of the support of $f_2$.\\
+The front speed remains positive, but is not constant and fluctuates when the front is in the vicinity of the support of $f_2$.\\

 \paragraph{Example 1: Travelling front for $\alpha<0$ in the presence of stationary fronts.} The aim of the present example is to illustrate Result~\ref{res:TF_withSF}, describing the interaction of travelling fronts and stationary fronts for positive feedback $\alpha<0$.
-To this end we consider parameters are given by $\alpha= -2$, $\gamma = -0.2$, $\hat{\tau}=1$, and
+To this end we consider the parameter values $\alpha=-2$, $\gamma=-0.2$, $\hat{\tau}=1$, and